-This week, Tecumseh Town Council will begin at 5pm with a Public Meeting regarding a proposed apartment and townhouse development.
+This week, Tecumseh Town Council will begin at 5pm with a meeting to discuss the Oldcastle Stormwater Master Plan.
 The agenda can be found here.

-At 7pm, Regular Business will begin.
+Regular business begins at 7pm.
 The agenda can be found here.

 Communications - Action Required